-Although microplastic particles are smaller than five millimeters in size, they likely pose a massive environmental and human health risk when they enter our waterways.
+Microplastics—or plastic particles smaller than five millimeters in size—likely pose a significant environmental and human health risk when they enter our waterways.

-Microplastics have several sources: They're laundered from nylon clothing; and they wash down the drain with many common cosmetics and toothpastes; and they weather from debris like bottles and bags.
+Microplastics have several sources: They're laundered from nylon clothing; they wash down the drain with many cosmetics and toothpastes; and they weather from debris like bottles and bags.